Torontál County: History

+In the autumn of 1918, at the end of the First World War, the ephemeral Banat Republic was proclaimed in Timișoara, and also claimed Torontál county, but the attempt to create a Banatian state failed.
+Under the Armistice of Belgrade (13 November), armed forces of Austria-Hungary were obligated to retreated from the territory of Bács-Bodrog county, and the region was possessed by the Allied Army of the Orient, thus allowing the Serbian Royal Army to establish effective control south of the Baja-Szeged-Mureș line line.

+By that time, the process of political dissolution of Austria-Hungary already entered its final stages, and on 16 November the First Hungarian Republic was proclaimed.
+In the same time, local Serbian and other Slavic leaders organized the Great People's Assembly of Serbs, Bunjevci and other Slavs in Banat, Bačka and Baranja, that was held on 25 November in Novi Sad, and proclaimed the unification of those regions (Banat, Bačka and Baranja, including the Torontál county), into the Kingdom of Serbia.
+Several days later, on 1 December 1918, the Kingdom of Serbs, Croats and Slovenes was proclaimed, encompassing Serbia with Montenegro, and South Slavic provinces of the former Austria-Hungary.
+Thus, two countries laid claims on the Torontál county, the Hungarian Republic and the Yugoslav Kingdom.

-In 1918, the county was briefly a part of the ephemeral Banat Republic, and then a part of Banat, Bačka and Baranja region of the Kingdom of Serbia, which subsequently became part of the newly formed Kingdom of Serbs, Croats and Slovenes.
-By the Treaty of Trianon of 1920, the area of the county was divided between the Kingdom of Serbs, Croats and Slovenes, Romania, and Hungary.
-Most of the county was assigned to the Kingdom of Serbs, Croats and Slovenes (which later became Yugoslavia).
+The question was finally settled by the Treaty of Trianon of 1920, and the area of the county was divided between the Yugoslav Kingdom, Romania, and Hungary.
+Most of the county was assigned to the Kingdom of Serbs, Croats and Slovenes (which was later renamed to Yugoslavia).
 The north-eastern part of the county was assigned to Romania, and the northernmost part of the county (a small area south of Szeged, comprising Kiszombor and 8 surrounding villages) was assigned to Hungary and became part of the newly formed county of Csanád-Arad-Torontál in 1923.

 The Yugoslav part of the pre-1920 Torontál county (the western Banat region) is now part of Serbia (mostly in the autonomous region of Vojvodina, except the small part near Belgrade, which is part of Belgrade Region).
 The Romanian part is now part of Timiș county (called Timiș-Torontal between 1919 and 1950).
 The Hungarian part is now part of Csongrád County.